AlexanderESmith/AutoSSH/README.md

 # AutoSSH
 Automated server selection/connection via GNUScreen windows

+# Context
+This is a personal script that I've been working on for a long time.
+I keep offering it to people one-at-a-time, but it occurs to me that it might to a lot more good in the wild.
+This code comes without any representations that it is good, or undamaging (though, there's little chance that it could damage something, since it's just a fancy bash menu).
+This is a script I play with whenever I want a new feature, or to refine an old one.
+The code itself is not pretty.
+I doubt very much that it is POSIX.

 # Purpose
 Shows all servers in your ~/.ssh/config and ~/.ssh/config.d file(s) and gives you a menu to connect to them in an organized and efficiant way.
 Best when used with environments that contain many servers.
 Also shows scripts in a defined folder for quick execution.